Our verdict

 It was time to either confirm or alleviate our concerns by using our Dremel for the third and final test in this lab review.

 Fortunately, the results were impressive for such soft rubber.
-With only a minimal indentation of just 1.0 mm, we are confident that although the Noosa Tri 16 isn’t the most rugged speed trainer on the market, it will last enough.
+With only a minimal indentation of just 1.0 mm, we are confident that although the Noosa Tri 16 isn’t the most rugged tempo trainer on the market, it will last enough.

 ASICS Noosa Tri 16 Outsole durability